The risk of prostate cancer increases as men age.

 Radical prostatectomy, irrespective of technique, is the surgery done when trying to cure prostate cancer.
 More than 90% of men with cancer confined to the prostate live at least 10 years after radical prostatectomy.
 Younger men who can otherwise expect to live at least 10 to 15 more years are most likely to benefit from radical prostatectomy.
 However, the procedure causes some leakage of urine in up to 10% of men.
 Temporary incontinence develops in most men and may last for several months.
 Incontinence is less likely in younger men.

-A degree of erectile dysfunction develops in most men after radical prostatectomy, particularly those who had a degree of it before surgery.
+A degree of erectile dysfunction develops in most men after radical prostatectomy, particularly in those who experience difficulty with erections before surgery.
 Usually prostatectomy can be done in such a way that some of the nerves needed to achieve erection are spared—this procedure is called nerve-sparing radical prostatectomy.
 This procedure cannot be used to treat cancer that has invaded the nerves and blood vessels of the prostate.
 Nerve-sparing radical prostatectomy is less likely than non–nerve-sparing radical prostatectomy to cause erectile dysfunction.
 Most men are diagnosed early and, thus, can be treated with nerve-sparing radical prostatectomy.

 Blockage of urine flow caused by narrowing of part of the bladder or scarring of the urethra (urethral stricture) develops in 7 to 20% of men.
 Blockage can usually be easily treated (see Urinary Tract Obstruction: Treatment).